Control your heating costs

 Your home is your most important environment – this is the place where you eat, sleep, relax and raise your children.
-In regards to it, it is a little miracle if you would like to have a real room comfort without a constant adjusting of your thermostats.
-This could result in undesirable room heating and unnecessary energy costs.
+Therefore, it is highly important that you have the best possible room comfort without constantly adjusting your thermostats.
+Not only will you have optimal room heating, you will also reduce unnecessary energy costs.

-It is important that your radiator thermostat is free to measure the real temperature in the room.
-Here we have compiled 10 top tips to help you to get the biggest efficiency out of your home thermostat.
+It is important that your radiator thermostat is free to measure the real temperature of the room.
+Here we have compiled top tips to help you to get the greatest efficiency out of your home thermostat.

 Never cover or block your thermostat with items that may disrupt an accurate room temperature reading.
 These items may include clothes, curtains or furniture placed either over or in front of the thermostat.

 The temperature around your thermostat should be the same temperature as in the rest of the room, so keep the air around it flowing freely.

 Tip #4: Set the levels and leave them alone

 Constantly adjusting your room thermostats will not save energy … or money.
 Set the thermostats to your desired level and let them control the room temperature on their own.

 Tip #5: Turn off during ventilation

 Shut down all the thermostats in rooms where ventilation is required.
 Leave the windows open for 5-6 minutes.
 When you’re finished airing out the room, turn the thermostats back to the same setting that they were on prior to turning them off.
 If you don’t turn down your thermostat, it will react to the drop in temperature by heating automatically.

 It’s a good rule of thumb to air your rooms out every day – rain or shine.
 The humidity levels in the home should be no more than 40-50 percent.